integreat-io/integreat/README.md

 pipeline modifies them.

 The `param` property is an alternative to specifying a `path`, and refers to a param passed to the `retreive` method.
-Instead of retrieving a value in the source data, an attribute or relationship with `param` will get its value from the corresponding parameter.
-When setting data to a source, this attribute/relationship will be disregarded.
+Instead of retrieving a value from the source data, an attribute or relationship with `param` will get its value from the corresponding parameter.
+When sending data _to_ a source, this attribute/relationship will be disregarded.

 Most of the time, your `attributes` and `relationships` definitions will only